-Applying to college is a process that engages every ND student and their families.
-This process begins in ninth grade when students are encouraged to do their best in the college preparatory curriculum at Notre Dame.
+9th Grade: Applying to college is a process that engages every ND student and their families.
+This process begins in ninth grade, when students are encouraged to do their best in the college preparatory curriculum at Notre Dame.

-STANDARDIZED EXAMINATIONS: The Major Types of College Admissions Tests:
+Standardized Examinations: The Major Types of College Admissions Tests

-PSAT/NMSQT: Preliminary Scholastic Aptitude Test/National Merit Scholarship Qualifying Test
+- PSAT/NMSQT: Preliminary Scholastic Aptitude Test/National Merit Scholarship Qualifying Test

-SAT: Scholastic Aptitude Test
+- SAT: Scholastic Aptitude Test

-SAT II: Scholastic Achievement Test (Subject Tests)
+- SAT II: Scholastic Achievement Test (Subject Tests)

-ACT: American College Testing Program
+- ACT: American College Testing Program

-AP: Advanced Placement Tests
+- AP: Advanced Placement Tests